Configurations of points and topology of real line arrangements: Moduli spaces and geometrical characterizations

 where $\L_1: \kappa_1-\kappa_2=0$ and $\L_2: \kappa_1+\kappa_2=0$ are two lines in $\CC^2$ intersecting at the origin.
-Since all the conditions over $\R$ are algebraic, it has at most two connected components.
-Indeed, applying the inequality conditions of Theorem~\ref{thm:moduli} at each component contained respectively in $\L_1$ and $\L_2$, we obtain that $\R$ is the disjoint union of two affine spaces $\CC_p$ and $\CC_q$, which are isomorphic to $\CC$ punctured with a finite collection of points. \end{proof}
+Since all the conditions defining $\R$ are algebraic, it has at most two connected components.
+Indeed, applying the inequality conditions in Theorem~\ref{thm:moduli} at each component contained respectively in $\L_1$ and $\L_2$, we obtain that $\R$ is the disjoint union of two affine spaces $\CC_p$ and $\CC_q$, which are isomorphic to $\CC$ punctured with a finite collection of points. \end{proof}